davidriff/SitAndDream/README.md

 # SitAndDream

-This scripts uninstalls all non-desired programs from Raspberry-Pi and installs the useful programs you want.
+This scripts uninstalls all non-desired programs from Raspberry-Pi and then installs and configure the useful programs you want.

 ### Use ###